How to Use and FAQ

 How does a student earn high school credit with this course?

-What exactly will the student be doing for those hours each week?
+What exactly will the student be doing for those 2 1/2 (or 5) hours a week?

 First, the student will read the lesson and watch the embedded videos.
-Each lesson has at least several hours worth of music to listen to.
+Each lesson has at least 45 minutes' worth of music to listen to; most have much more.
 The student has some freedom to pick and choose what to listen to.
-Also, on subsequent days, he or she may listen to new selections in new lessons or repeat those already heard.
+Students are encouraged to listen to each selection for at least a minute, but for some of the hour-long symphonies or operas, they can just listen to a portion if they choose.
+Also, on subsequent days, they may listen to new selections or repeat those already heard.
 Both are beneficial for a music appreciation course, because repeated hearings of a piece of music will allow the student to hear new things and maybe truly learn to appreciate and love it!

 Keep track of how much time is spent on the lesson with the Log of Hours sheet.
-There are suggestions for various other activities to do for each lesson.
-Write in the time spent listening, writing, reading, etc. and try to average 5 hours per lesson if earning a full credit and 2 1/2 hours for a half-credit.
+There are suggestions for various activities to do for each lesson.
+Write in the time spent listening, writing, reading, etc. and try to average 2 1/2 hours (or 5 earning a full credit) per lesson.
 An example sheet is included with the printables.